 OBI Public Talk: Exploring the Brain-Gut Axis

 Your diet has a profound impact on brain function.
-This OBI Public Talk, the first in the 2025-26 Breakthroughs in Brain Health series, will look at the influence gut microbiomes have on neuroinflammation, neurodevelopment, and neurodegeneration, among other aspects of brain function.
+This OBI Public Talk, the first in the 2025-26 Breakthroughs in Brain Science series, will look at the influence gut microbiomes have on neuroinflammation, neurodevelopment, and neurodegeneration, among other aspects of brain function.

 REGISTER FOR IN-PERSON | SIGN UP FOR THE LIVESTREAM